What is an Applicant Tracking System?

 What is an interview transcript?

 Interview transcription is a verbatim text reproduction of an interview conversation.
 Someone can transcribe during the interview, or you can use artificial intelligence or machine learning to generate a transcript after the fact.
-A transcribed interview has many benefits to hiring, according to Verbit, the biggest benefit is being able to fully engage with the interviewee without distractions.
+According to Verbit, a transcribed interview's biggest benefit is allowing interviewers to fully engage with the interviewee without distractions.

 A pre-recorded interview can also be called an asynchronous video interview, on-demand video interview, or one-way video interview.